paulshorey/ps-jobs/README.md

-# This is a proof of concept
+# This is a quick proof of concept

-**Built with React.
-This codebase can be easily adapted to any type of content - blogs, news, or research articles.**
+Built with React.
+This codebase can be easily adapted to any type of content - blogs, news, or research articles.
+Not finished.
+No testing or CI yet.
+Just an experiment.

 # Sources